AnimatedSwine37/p4gpc.tinyadditions/README.md

 ### Fixed SL Menu
 Makes it so the S.Link menu correctly shows S.Links that are both maxed and reversed or broken.
 As there is normally no way to break or reverse a maxed link the game normally displays it incorrectly.
 This is a background addition and as such is always enabled and won't actually make a difference to your game unless you are using a mod that takes advantage of it (none are out yet).

+### Persistent BGM
+Makes it so dungeon BGM continues playing when you enter a battle (excluding boss battles).
+Which dungeons this effects can be configured and you can even set it so there's a random chance to get either persistent BGM or the normal battle BGM on a per dungeon basis.
+By default persistent BGM is set to off for every dungeon so you'll need to enable it for the ones you want it in.

 ## Planned Additions
 These are features that I would like to add however, there is no guarantee that any of them every actually happen.
 If you want to have a crack at implementing one of these then go for it! (more info in [contributing](#contributing))